 Many decision-makers in the entertainment industry are operating under the misperception that female-driven content is not commercially viable.
 If you went to the movies in 2015, you may have noticed that far fewer films in the top 100 grossing movies had female protagonists.1 Only seven films in the top 100 grossing movies were directed by women.2 The conundrum is that while women working on both sides of the camera are severely underrepresented, market data for movies and television dramatically supports the fact that female-driven content is profitable.

 Women are the majority consumer decision-makers and money spenders in the US.
 Even so, there are gender barriers at each step of the pipeline (the creation and financing process) and the value chain (marketing, distribution, and exhibition).
-Dr. Stacy L. Smith, Director of USC Annenberg’s Media, Diversity and Social Change Initiative, has found that female creatives, when lining up financing for movies, face a “fiscal cliff” that amounts to a gender barrier, which helps to explain why the stats about female representation in movies have not changed in the last fifteen years.3
+Dr. Stacy L. Smith, Director of USC Annenberg’s Media, Diversity and Social Change Initiative, has found that female creatives, when lining up financing for movies, face a “fiscal cliff” that amounts to a gender barrier, which helps to explain why the stats about female representation in movies have been slow to improve over the last decade.3

 The lack of a critical mass of women decision-makers at all levels of the pipeline, from development to exhibition, has created a very one-sided business.

 It is time to drop the “women don’t make money” mindset because this narrative is false.
 The reality is that by not supporting female-driven content in our business, there is a significant underserved female audience, and there is a lot of money being left at the door.